-In connection with a property acquisition in 2015, the property, located in Cape Canaveral, FL, was purchased subject to a ground lease.
-The ground lease has an initial term of 30 years with one 10-year renewal option.
+In connection with a property acquisition in 2015, the property, located in Port Canaveral, FL, was purchased subject to a ground lease.
+The ground lease has an extended term of 30 years to 2045 with one 10-year renewal option.
+The Company made ground lease payments of \$71,094 during 2016.

 In the normal course of business, the Company can be involved in legal actions arising from the ownership of its properties.
-In the Company' opinion, the liabilities, if any, that may ultimately result from such legal actions are not expected to have a materially adverse effect on the financial position, operations or liquidity of the Company.
+In the Company' opinion, the liabilities, if any, that may ultimately result from such legal actions are not expected to have a material adverse effect on the financial position, operations or liquidity of the Company.